cacttus/sketchy/README.md

 }
 ```

-As of now, you must add your `Window.tsx` to `webpack.config.js` (make this automatic in the future.)
+As of now, you must add your `Window.tsx` to `webpack.config.js`

+_TODO: make this automatic in the future._

 ```
 //webpack.config.js..